 Where to Look For Dates

-You are now ready to catch someone of your calibre by making yourself available.
+You are now ready to catch someone of your caliber by making yourself available.

 Of all the various niche dating apps, you’d think there’s one for financially responsible people.